AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

       ![Configure Analytics](../assets/images/analytics-configureExtension.png)

 1. Under **[!UICONTROL Library Management]**, select the box labeled `Make tracker globally accessible`.
-As you can see in the help bubble, this will make the tracker be scoped globally under window.s, which will be important as we refer to it in our customer JavaScript.
+As you can see in the help bubble, this will make the tracker be scoped globally under window.s, which will be important as you refer to it in your customer JavaScript.

 ### Including the doPlugins Function

-To add plug-ins, we need to add a function called doPlugins.
+To add plug-ins, you need to add a function called doPlugins.
 This function is not added by default, but once added, is handled by the AppMeasurement library, and is called last when a hit is being sent into Adobe Analytics.
 Therefore, you can use this function to run some JavaScript to set variables that are easier set this way.

 1. While still in the Analytics extension, scroll down and expand the section titled `Configure Tracking Using Custom Code.`
 1. Select **[!UICONTROL Open Editor]**